LittleBigBug/sm-builder/README.md

 You can also set things from command line flags (these overrule the config file settings):
 - ``--compiler (-c)`` specifies a sourcepawn compiler to use (default: ``spcomp``)

-You may want to add the path of of your sourcemod compiler to the system path, something like:
-``PATH+=":/home/splewis/sm/addons/sourcemod/scripting"``
+Currently, it is best to update `~/.config/smbuilder.ini`'s `compiler` flag to point to the absolute path of `spcomp`.
+It may not be able to find `sourcemod` files to include otherwise.
+Ideally, having `spcomp` be available through `PATH` environement variable would be the way to handle it but that doesn't work still.

 ## Examples
 Examples from smbuilder's testing: